raul-izquierdo/english/sources/vocabulary/By Topic/Shopping and Products.$.md

         - (para ocupar el mismo lugar) `I replaced the old computer with a new one`
-        - (reemplazar por defecto) `I replaced the broken part of the machine` = swap (intercambiar con otra persona) `I'll swap my old comic book for your football sticker` = exchange (formal) `You can exchange that jumper for a different size if it doesn't fit` = trade (intercambiar en un negocio/acuerdo) `He traded his old car for a motorbike`
+        - (reemplazar por defecto) `I replaced the broken part of the machine` = swap (intercambiar con otra persona) `I'll swap my old comic book for your football sticker` = exchange (f) `You can exchange that jumper for a different size if it doesn't fit` = trade (intercambiar en un negocio/acuerdo) `He traded his old car for a motorbike`

 intercambiable = interchangeable `The parts are interchangeable` - `The two products are interchangeable`